|Yellow flower, blue pot -- what could be better?|

 Don't be fooled.
 Inside this thin coating of sweetness is a fiery core of total insanity.

-My garden blogger friend Anna at Flutter and Hum hosts Wednesday Vignette, see her current post here.
+Anna at Flutter & Hum hosts Wednesday Vignette.
+Check out her post and her weekly ruminations here.